RickHalmoguera/Pricing-component/README.md

 ### Useful resources

-- [onchange Event](https://www.w3schools.com/jsref/event_onchange.asp) - This helped me to use the EventListener of CHANGE
+- [Onchange Event](https://www.w3schools.com/jsref/event_onchange.asp) - This helped me to use the EventListener of CHANGE

 ## Author